Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Investors who got into the fund at a discount are surely celebrating.
 An investor on the sidelines, however, should probably seriously consider not investing in the fund.

-On one hand, yes, for a utility income fund the distribution here is quite healthy and better than what you would find in other funds.
+On one hand, yes, for a utility income fund, the distribution here is quite healthy and better than what you would find in other funds.
 On the flip side, however, the current discount to NAV of a mere 1.72% is almost insulting.

 Source: CEF Connect